NikhilGupta1997/Yinsh-AI/README.md

 Player 1 score will be: **9.012**
 Player 2 score will be: **1.017**

-Note) Incase a player suffers a TIMEOUT, he will automatically lose the gane and it will count as a (0-3) defeat towards the player and a (3-0) win for the opponent.
+Note) Incase a player suffers a TIMEOUT or INVALID move, he/she will automatically lose the gane and it will count as a (*x*-3) defeat towards the player and a (3-*x*) win for the opponent, where *x* is the number of rings already picked up by the player.